TEAMuP-dev/HARP/model_validation/README.md

 A case under a model's `test_cases` only applies to that model.
 For a check that should hold for *every* model, such as "no file output is empty" or "audio is never silent", add a `common_test_cases` entry at the top level of config.yml instead.
-Common cases run on every model in addition to its own, and their names are shown in the report prefixed with `common:`.
+Common cases run on every model in addition to any model-specific tests, and their names are shown in the report prefixed with `common:`.

 ```yaml